l00/discord-auth/README.md

 - Users can securely log in using their Discord account
 - JWT Based authentication
 - Stores and manages user data using SQLAlchemy
-- SHA256 encrypted refresh tokens allowing users to securely stay authenticated for 7 days
+- SHA256 encrypted refresh tokens allowing users to stay authenticated for 7 days
 - Easy configuration

 # Configuration